edensongjbs/rainbow-piano-ear-training-api/README.md

 # Ada's Ear Training

+### An Ear-Training and Basic Music Theory App for Young Kids

 ## Introduction

 *Ada's Ear Training* is a browser based application intended to help young children learn the basics of music theory (note naming, chord forming) and practice ear training (chord recognition, and note/melodic echoing).
 It was inspired by my 3yo daughter's own early adventures in music and I figured this would be a fun and interactive way for her to practice her skills and share these concepts with other children (and adults) as well.
 I went for a retro-style that evoked a lot of the educational games of my childhood.